laravel/nova-docs/4.0/metrics/registering-metrics.md

 }
 ```

-When the metric width is set to full, by default the height of the card will become dynamic as it offers more flexibility since they'll likely have more content.
-You can change this behaviour by calling the `height`, `dynamicHeight` or `fixedHeight` method:
+When the metric width is set to `full`, the height of the card will become dynamic.
+You may explicitly define this behaviour by calling the `fixedHeight` or `dynamicHeight` methods:

 ```php
 /**